BrianSturgis/Suggestion/README.md

 The project should automatically launch using your default application(s).

 ## Known Bugs
--  removed large library off un needed bootstrap files but recieved and error in console askin for the bootstrap.css,map file so i placed it in just to keep and clear console and not drive me crazy
+-  removed large library off un needed bootstrap files but recieved and error in console that asks for the bootstrap.css,map file so i placed it in just to keep and clear console and not drive me crazy
--  known issue with questions and answers not making sense
+-  known issue with questions and answers not making sense.

 ## Support and contact details
 sturujisu@gmail.com